- Experienced team of maternal injury solicitors

 How much might a claim for injury during childbirth be worth?

-The types of compensation we will look to recover for you will not only relate to the physical pain and suffering experienced but any ongoing therapy, treatment or surgery required.
+The levels of compensation we will look to recover for you will not only relate to the physical pain and suffering experienced but any ongoing therapy, treatment or surgery required.

 How long does a claim take?